gmmatt/torgeternity/Readme.md

 # **Torg Eternity System** for Foundry VTT.

+## using the system for development

+### Prerequisite

+1. download the system git
+1. download and install node https://nodejs.org/en/download

+### Build the system

+1. run `npm ci` in the terminal/command Line of the project
+1. run `npm run build` in the terminal/command Line of the project

+### commit data

+1. run `npm run extract` in the terminal/command Line of the project
+1. commit the yml files as usual

+it is also possible to directly edit the yml files in src/packs

 ## Performing the release on github:

 1. Change version number in system.json (Major.NewFeature.Bugfix)